jauhararifin/cptool/README.md

 This two files represent testcase for your solution, and you can run and test your solution using this testcase by running this command:

 ```
-cptool test aplusb aplusb
+cptool test aplusb aplusb.sample
 ```

+The `aplusb.sample` argument tell the prefix of testcase you want to use.
 It will run (and compile if necessary) your solution using testcase as input and it will compare your solution output with the output file.
-It will inform you whether you passed the testcase or not.
+It will inform you whether you passed the test or not.

 ## Compile Solution